 Link: Official site

 In this gothic rustbelt adventure, Mae, a young adult college dropout (and cat-person) moves back home and discovers she has paranormal abilities.
 From there, you’ll wander your old haunts, chat with friends, and bounce around on telephone wires.
 Despite the familiar 2D platformer presentation, this is a narrative-focused game dealing with heavy themes of faith, depression, the dissolution of rural America, and what it means to be a young (cat) adult in the world today.
+In our review, we called it a "beautiful, heartfelt coming of age story that says something about life, and cracks a few jokes in the process."

 Jenny LeClue is an attractively-illustrated adventure game about a kid detective—and also the meta-story of the author penning her story—that instantly charmed us.
 There’s no solid release date, but we should be hunting down clues (including head lice, based on the trailer), sometime this year.